invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

 1. Enter the root (invokeai) directory and create a virtual Python environment within it named `.venv`.

-    !!! info "Virtual Environment Location"
+    !!! warning "Virtual Environment Location"

         While you may create the virtual environment anywhere in the file system, we recommend that you create it within the root directory as shown here.
 This allows the application to automatically detect its data directories.

-        If you choose a different location for the venv, then you must set the `INVOKEAI_ROOT` environment variable or pass the directory using the `--root` CLI arg.
+        If you choose a different location for the venv, then you _must_ set the `INVOKEAI_ROOT` environment variable or specify the root directory using the `--root` CLI arg.

     ```terminal
     cd $INVOKEAI_ROOT